orchard-ai/ndex-frontend/README.md

   - Get the client id by signing into orchardlabs.team@gmail.com (ask Pan for password), and going to the [Google Console](https://console.cloud.google.com/apis/credentials).
 3. `npm run dev`
 4. If Google OAuth is not working, change the URL prefix from `127.0.0.1` to `localhost`.
+5. If this is your first time running it, navigate to the Settings page and click on "Connect Backend" to index the integrations' data.
+You will need the backend and the Typesense docker running for this.

 ## Dependencies
 - Tailwindcss